The Linux terminal is the place to get serious work done. We have plenty of useful linux command tips and tricks to help you with that.

 Next, you need to simply type in the command along with a text that you want to listen as audio:

 espeak "Type what your computer says"

 Whatever you place in the double quotes, your computer is obligated to say!
 It’s like echo command in Linux.
 But instead of printing, it speaks.

-8. Toilet (but it has nothing to do with a washroom)
+But it has nothing to do with a washroom

 This sounds weird, yes.
 But, it’s just a command that transforms a text into large ASCII characters.

 Once done, you just need to type in: